 In summer the boys play cricket and take part in athletics.
 We have ‘A’ and ‘B’ teams in cricket, meaning that as many boys as possible can represent the school, and net practices after school are hugely popular.

-Religious Studies & PSHE
+Religious Education & PSHE